-Water was of vital importance in the Bible.
-Not only for drinking, irrigation, washing, and cooking, but also for religious ritual and as spiritual metaphor.
+Water — as always — was of vital importance in the Bible as it is today.
+It was just harder to get than turning on a tap.
+Women needed water in ancient Israel not only for drinking, irrigation, washing, and cooking, but also for religious ritual.
+Because of its importance, water was a common spiritual metaphor.
 From the great flood, to the parting of the Red Sea, to Jesus walking on the Sea of Galilee—water had huge significance.

 It comes as no surprise, then, that the well was the most important place in the ancient village.
 We see plenty of important happenings at village wells in both the Old Testament and the New: